top of page

 Email: bamande52@gmail.com

-6. When entering project at fair you must sign-up on the Fair Software Entry Online – marking “TBA” in order to sell a baked good at the Youth Fair.
+6. When entering project at fair you must sign-up on the Fair Software Entry Online – marking “TBA” in order to sell a baked good at the Fair.
 Only (1) baked good can be auctioned off per year.
-Baked Goods Auction participants must be 5 years old as of January 1st the current fair year.
+Baked Goods Auction participants must be 5 years old as of January 1st of the current fair year.
 Explorers are eligible to auction baked goods.
 Open classes are ineligible to participate in the Baked Good Auction.

 8. All sections will receive a trophy and grand champion rosette, reserve rosette, honorable mention rosette and 1st thru 5th place ribbons.

 10. All projects and awards must remain in the baked goods area the entire week of the fair.
 All projects and awards must be removed by 9:00 a.m. on barn clean-up morning.
-All projects will be discarded that morning during clean-up.
+All projects will be discarded that morning after clean-up.

 YOUTH BAKED GOODS